rq-Chen/Undergraduate_Research_at_PKU/README.md

 ### Section 1

 0. new a folder for each subject entitled "name+number", e.g `crq1`, and copy the .mat file of this subject generated in the experiment to this folder, then load the data into EEGLAB and select channel location (select the second option "Use MNI...")
-1. re-reference to average mastoids (TP9 & TP10)
+1. re-reference to average mastoids (TP9 & TP10) and add original reference channel back as FCz
-2. filter between 0.3 ~ 50 Hz
+2. notch at 50Hz, filter between 0.3 ~ 50 Hz
-3. bad channel (marked during the experiment) rejection, save the rejected channels' name in `chnRej.txt`
+3. bad channel (marked during the experiment **and by automatic channel rejection**) rejection, save the rejected channels' name in `chnRej.txt`
 4. interpolate the rejected channels
+5. epoch, -1000 ~ 4000ms locked to S1 onset (**no baseline correction**)
-5. run ICA
+6. run ICA
-6. save the EEGLAB dataset as "name+number+ICA.set", e.g. `crq1ICA.set`
+7. save the dataset as "name+number+Epoch.set", e.g. `crq1Epoch.set`

-This section can be done automatically using scripts (recommended, since that enables you to run ICA on all subjects over a night, and more importantly prevents mistakes).
+This section can be done automatically using script `Preprocessing.m`.

 ### Section 2

-7. ICA ocular artifact removal, save the rejected component's landscape and activation profile (shown by EEGLAB) as `cmpRej.fig`
+8. ICA ocular artifact removal, save the rejected component's landscape and activation profile (shown by EEGLAB) as `cmpRej1.fig`, `cmpRej2.fig`, ... (if found)

    <img src = "cmpRejExample.jpg" style = "zoom:30%"/>

-8. epoch, -1000 ~ 4000ms locked to S1 onset (**no baseline correction**)

-9. save the dataset as "name+number+Epoch.set", e.g. `crq1Epoch.set`
+9. save the dataset

 10. visual inspection, reject epochs

-11. automatic channel rejection and interpolate the rejected channel (add these rejected channels to `chnRej.txt`)

-12. save the dataset as "name+number.set", e.g. `crq1.set`
+11. save the dataset as "name+number.set", e.g. `crq1.set`

 This section needs to be done manually.